united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/factorycube-edge/sensorconnect/index.md

 }
 ```

-After all gateways are detected (ip-Adresses, with the productcode (*the type of the device*) and the individual serialnumber), all port modes of the connected gateways are requested.
+All port modes of the connected gateways are requested every 10 seconds.
 Depending on the productcode, we can determine the total number of ports on the gateway and iterate through them.
 **Requesting port modes with following payload:**
 ```JSON
 {